Contributing#

 1. Ensure that you Create and Activate a Python virtual environment, as explained in the Virtual environments section.

-2. Update pip with:
+2. Update pip with this command:

 python -m pip install --upgrade pip

-3. Install the library with:
+3. Install the library with this command:

 python -m pip install --editable .